ataylor89/unix_wisdom/shell.md

 Shell programs give you a command-line interface to the files and software on an operating system.

 You can interact with the default shell on a Mac OS computer by opening Terminal.

+## Addendum

+In our step-by-step process, we outlined how the operating system listens to events, and when Terminal is running, passes keyboard to Terminal, which then gets interpeted by shell.

+Well, let's focus on this idea: The operating system listens for events.

+How does the operating system listen for events?

+Through keyboard input, trackpad input, mouse input, voice input.

+How does the operating system interface with the user?

+Through touch sensors, visual interfaces, and voice recognition.

+Thus the operating system (Mac OS) interfaces with the user through touch, sight or sound.

+A graphical user interface is a visual interface that uses the sense of sight.

+There are touch interfaces and voice interfaces (TI and VI) that use the senses of touch and sound.

+There are image recognition interfaces (like face recognition) that use the sense of sight.

+So an operating system listens for events (inputs) in its event loop, stores these events in its event queue, and handles these events.

+Modern operating systems often have interfaces that use touch, sight and sound (keyboard input, trackpads, mouse clicks, face recognition, voice recognition).

+It's helpful to really think of interfaces, inputs, outputs, and events.

+Operating systems have interfaces, inputs, outputs, and events.

+How does a user interact with a shell program?
+There are many ways.
+There is keyboard input, trackpads, mouse clicks, voice recognition.

+Terminal is a graphical shell that lets us interact with a Mac OS computer and and the Mac operating system.

+What did Windows do?
+It made Unix more graphical.

+What did Mac OS do?
+It made Unix more graphical.

+Unix and Linux have learned from Mac OS and Windows and updated their graphical interfaces.

+Increasingly computers use voice recognition and face recognition in addition to touch sensors and GUIs.

+Shell is a scripting language, a programming language, and an interpreter.

+Shell can be graphical.
+Terminal is a graphical shell.

+Shell gives us access to a computer and its operating system.

+Shell is a interface to a computer and its operating system.

+What kind of interface is it?
+A command-line interface.

+Shell is a command-line interface to a computer and its operating system.

+It's also a scripting language, a programming language, and an interpreter.